Supply Chain Master Data

 Customer Master

-Customer Master Data defines where, how, and to whom products must be delivered.
-It represents the demand side of the supply chain and governs fulfillment accuracy, delivery performance, and customer experience.
+It presents the demand side of the supply chain and governs complete accuracy, delivery performance, and customer experience.

 These records ensure logistics processes follow predefined service expectations.